FeJozsi/ddg/README.md

 Each linked folder contains its own ReadMe file.
 Below are only the major "milestones", listed in descending order of recency.

+2024-03-01 11:40:13 Set up foundational GUI elements, starting point.
+See the new `src\gui` folder.

 2024-02-29 15:56:34 Added missing components to the `src\main` folder of the project in its current state.